jayllo-c/tp/docs/DeveloperGuide.md

 1. Selecting an exam

     * **Prerequisites:**
-        * Exactly one exam in the address book.
+        * Exactly one exam in the exams list.
 Hence, exam has an index of 1.
           <br><br>
     * **Test case:** `selectExam 1`<br>
       **Expected:** First exam is selected.
 Status message shows the exam selected.
       <br><br>
     * **Test case:** `selectExam 0`<br>
       **Expected:** No exam is selected.
 Error message shown.
-No change in the address book.
+No change in the exams list.
       <br><br>
     * **Test case (index out of bounds):** `selectExam 2`<br>
       **Expected:** No exam is selected.
 Error message shown.
-No change in the address book.
+No change in the exams list.
       <br><br>
     * **Test case (no index):** `selectExam`<br>
       **Expected:** No exam is selected.
 Error message shown.
-No change in the address book.
+No change in the exams list.

 <br>